-Service Response: Consistent with Flyway recommendations, the AHM regulatory alternatives proposed for the Atlantic, Mississippi, Central, and Pacific Flyways in the October 15, 2019, proposed rule (84 FR 55128) will be used for the 2020-21 hunting season (see accompanying table at the end of that document for specific information).
+Service Response: Consistent with Flyway Council recommendations in April and the Flyway Council recommendations we earlier adopted in the August 21, 2020, final rule (85 FR 51854) for the 2021-22 duck season, the AHM regulatory alternatives proposed for the Atlantic, Mississippi, Central, and Pacific Flyways in the October 9, 2020, proposed rule (85 FR 64097) will be used for the 2021-22 hunting season (see accompanying table at the end of that document for specific information).
 The AHM regulatory alternatives consist only of the maximum season lengths, framework dates, and bag limits for total ducks and mallards.
 Restrictions for certain species within these frameworks that are not covered by existing harvest strategies will be addressed elsewhere in these proposed frameworks.
-For those species with specific harvest strategies (pintails, black ducks, and scaup), those strategies will again be used for the 2020-21 hunting season.
+For those species with specific harvest strategies (pintails, black ducks, and scaup), those strategies will again be used for the 2021-22 hunting season.